goblindegook/vagrant-wordpress/README.md

 $ vagrant up
 ```

-`vagrant up` will download and setup all your development environment when you run it for the first time.
+`vagrant up` will download and setup your development environment from scratch when you run it for the first time.
 This can be a lengthy process, around 30-60 minutes, so find something else to do while you wait.

 Whenever you want to stop working, you may shut down the development environment using: